Answers are at the right or below the question in "Light Blue".

 a.
 These men were high priests during the period of writing the Bible.

 b.
-They were influential biblical writers who wrote many books of the Bible.
+These influential priests and biblical writers contributed to several books of the Bible.

 c.
 Well-known and respected historians that, in some manner, corroborated parts of the Bible.